Corionis/ELS/docs/features.md

 ### &bull; Hints

-&nbsp;&nbsp;&nbsp;&nbsp;Coordinate manual changes in collections.
+&nbsp;&nbsp;&nbsp;&nbsp;Hints are used to coordinate manual changes in collections.

+ * Hints are processed during back-up operations.
+ * Any number of back-ups are supported.
  * Works locally or remotely:

    <img src="assets/images/advanced-ways.png" border="0"/>

- * Any number of back-ups are supported.